mohammed-saif/mohammed-saif/README.md

 <h2 align="center">About Me </h2>

-<p align="center"> I'am Mohammed Saif, a 21 year old Software Developer, currently grduated  Bachelor's in Computer Science Engineering 🎓 From Cochin University of Science and Technology🏫.
-I'am passionate about Game Development and now learning Microsoft Full Stack Development. </p>
+<p align="center"> I'am Mohammed Saif, Game Developer, currently working as Junior Game Developer at Spearmint Games, and has grduated  Bachelor's in Computer Science Engineering 🎓 From Cochin University of Science and Technology🏫.
+I'am passionate about Game Development. </p>

 <p align="center"><strong>More:</strong></p>
 <div align="center">

-   🔭 I’m currently working on my Microsoft Full Stack.
+   🔭 I’m currently working on Game Development.

-   👯 I’m looking to collaborate on web development projects.
+   👯 I’m looking to collaborate on Game development projects.

    🤔 I’m looking for help with everything i don't know